 Where are you located?

-Our facility is located in Grand Junction, Colorado.
+Our facility is located in beautiful Grand Junction, Colorado.

 Where do you offer your workshops at and when is your next workshop?